 Handling raw meat is a kitchen skill that requires a due level of care and attention.
-As Campylobacter hits the headlines again, our food editor Barney Desmazery talks us through how to safely handle raw chicken by putting hygiene and safety first.
+Our food editor Barney Desmazery talks us through how to safely handle raw chicken by putting hygiene and safety first.

 Barney's seven-point guide to handling raw chicken:

 Having spent three years at catering college the importance of food hygiene was drummed into me military style - but it really is something every cook should be aware of.
 Raw chicken needs to be handled with care as it can contain lots of harmful bacteria that can make you very ill.
 Here are my seven pointers for ensuring optimum kitchen safety and hygiene.

 Droplets of water or spray-back from a fierce tap is one of the easiest ways of spreading the bacteria.
 Even if you are extra careful and fill your sink full of water, you still run the risk of spreading the bacteria through anything else the water comes into contact with.
 If your chicken has juices from the packaging that you want to remove before cooking, the easiest way is to dab it with kitchen paper then dispose of the kitchen paper straight away.

 2. Avoid cross-contamination

 This means never use anything that has come into contact with raw chicken on cooked foods without washing them thoroughly first.
 This includes your hands, chopping boards, knives, kitchen cloths, dishes and plates, barbecue tongs, basting brush.

 Never use a marinade that has been used on raw chicken to baste the chicken with as it cooks - this is just another form of cross-contamination.

 4. Storage rules